 Ferguson led the way for Sneed Newman's staff during the 2006 season, as the junior hurler posted 20 wins on the season and earned All-Big 12 Conference and NFCA All-Midwest Region honors.

-A three-time first-team All-American, Sneed Newman began her playing career at LSU under Baylor head coach Glenn Moore.
+Prior to coaching, Sneed Newman was a three-time first-team All-American, beginning her playing career at LSU under Moore.
 In those two years, she posted a 50-12 record in the circle with 482 strikeouts in just over 400 innings pitched.

 In 2002, Sneed Newman was named NCAA Woman of the Year for the state of Louisiana.
 Twice during her career, she was a finalist for USA Softball Player of the Year honors.